MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/prebuilt/layout.md

 The document layout model in Document Intelligence extracts print and handwritten style text as `lines` and `words`.
 The `styles` collection ../includes any handwritten style for lines if detected along with the spans pointing to the associated text.
 This feature applies to [supported handwritten languages](../language-support/prebuilt.md).

-For Microsoft Word, Excel, PowerPoint, and HTML, Document Intelligence versions 2024-02-29-preview and  2023-10-31-preview Layout model extract all embedded text as is.
+For Microsoft Word, Excel, PowerPoint, and HTML, Document Intelligence v4.0 2024-11-30 (GA) Layout model extract all embedded text as is.
 Texts are extracted as words and paragraphs.
 Embedded images aren't supported.

 #### [Sample code](#tab/sample-code)